 Knowing Me to be the proper object of sacrifice and mortification, great Lord of all the worlds, friend of all contingent (means: depending) beings, he reaches peace.
 (Bhagavad Gita 5:29)

 Nevertheless the thought of renouncing every attachment is not given up but expressed also in later chapters.
 The teaching of finding joy and satisfaction in one’s self alone and being detached of everything that’s connected with works includes even the rejection of gladness and the love for what is good as well as the rejection of evil.

-Who has no love for any thing, who rejoices not at whatever good befalls (means: something unpleasant to happen to somebody) him nor hates the bad that comes his way—firm-stablished is the wisdom of such a man.
+Who has no love for any thing, who rejoices not at whatever good befalls (means: something pleasant happens to somebody) him nor hates the bad that comes his way—firm-stablished is the wisdom of such a man.
 (Bhagavad Gita 2:57)

 Having a neutral attitude towards everyone is praised.
-However, it does not speak about active love or overcoming egoistic preferences in relationships with others which might be practiced by approaching everyone in the same way.
+However, it is not taught that the aim of approaching everyone in the same way is to love actively or overcome egoistic preferences in relationships.
 The aim is rather indifference and passivity.

 Outstanding is he whose soul views in the selfsame way friends, comrades, enemies, those indifferent, neutrals, men who are hateful and those who are his kin—the good and the evil too.
 (Bhagavad Gita 6:9)

 Does this really fit our human nature which loves what is true and good and hates what is bad?
 Does it fit our nature which wants to become active for the sake of doing good in helping the one who is in need for instance?

 Gita’s understanding of sacrifice underlines the importance of the attitude of love by exceeding the simple view of “What I give to God, I will get in return.”